-- 12 are currently two transformers in the MFATS2 designed to provide station service to the - 13 Muskrat Falls Generation Station.
-Each of these two transformers are equipped with a 138 kV - 14 winding rated for 125 MVA.
+- initiated and would require incremental transformation capacity at HVYTS and MFATS2.
+There - are currently two transformers in the MFATS2 designed to provide station service to the - 13 Muskrat Falls Generation Station.
+Each of these two transformers are equipped with a 138 kV - winding rated for 125 MVA.
 To ensure sufficient capacity in the event of an outage, the 125